christophenoel/argo-workflows/README.md

 ## Overview

+Argo Workflows enables the chaining of container-based modules and workflows.

+Argo Workflows is a **Commercial-Of-The-Shelf (COTS)** Kubernetes-native workflow engine that orchestrates parallel jobs on a Kubernetes cluster.

-This component aims to provide [describe the main functionality or goal] in the context of the Operational Hyperspectral Data Store and Access (OHDSA) platform (Dim-Sum).
+The component description is provided in the context of the Operational Hyperspectral Data Store and Access (OHDSA) platform (Dim-Sum).

 ## Features